remov-b4-flight/EvalFocus.lrplugin/README.md

 # EvalFocus.lrplugin
 EvalFocus-plugin
 Evalfocus is Adobe Lightroom plugin that evaluate correct focus on JPEG photo.
-Mainly developed for Mac envisonment.
+Mainly developed for Mac environment.
 I have no Windows Lightroom environment.
 ## pre-requesties
 * MacOS
 * Lightroom